ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorProjection.rst

 IVectorGeometryToolVectorProjection
 ===================================

-.. py:class:: IVectorGeometryToolVectorProjection
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorProjection

    object

    A projection of a vector computed with respect to a reference plane.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorProjection

 Overview
 --------